Penguin-Guru/WallpaperChanger/README.md

 While I have chosen not to run a continuous process, there is one drawback: disconnecting certain monitors causes wallpapers on some still connected monitors to be be mangled.
 I don't know of a window-manager-agnostic way to handle these sort of events.
 In such cases, you will simply need to run this program again (with the `-r` flag).
 An external process that can hook or detect those events could be used but I do not know of one to recommend.

-Currently, wallpaper file paths must not contain semicolons.
-This is generally discouraged anyway.
+Currently, wallpaper file paths must not contain tab or new-line characters.
+This is broadly discouraged anyway and I have never seen it in practice.
 The program *should* warn you if it encounters any.

 ## Requirements: